|Last Quarterly Update:||10/10/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Consumer spending, special occasions, and tourist travel drive demand.
 The profitability of individual companies depends on effective merchandising and the ability to generate store traffic.
 Large companies have advantages in purchasing, distribution, and marketing.
 Small companies can compete effectively by selling specialty products, providing superior service, or delivering a unique customer experience.
-The US industry is fragmented: the top 50 companies account for about 30 percent of sales.
+The US industry is fragmented: the top 50 companies account for about one-third of sales.

 Gift stores compete with a wide range of businesses because they stock merchandise across many categories.
 Major competitors include mass merchandisers, department stores, Internet retailers, home shopping channels, warehouse clubs, and toy stores.